bokeh/bokeh/examples/app/pivot/README.md

 text boxes, after an entry is changed, you must press either Enter or defocus on the field to trigger the plot update.

 Here is the full list of widgets:
-* Data Source (required): Enter a path to a properly formatted csv file (see below).
-The path is relative to the root of this repo, but absolute paths may be entered as well, e.g. 'C:/somefolder/somefile.csv'.
+* Data Source (required): Enter a path to a properly formatted csv file.
 Make sure that there are column headers for each column in the csv file and no row labels.
 * X-axis (required): Select a column to use as x-axis
 * Group X By: Select a column to group the x-axis (if both x-axis and grouping columns are discrete).